 Simple Calculations to Determine Return on Your Investments

 Have you calculated the return on your stock or portfolio lately, and more importantly, have you calculated its return in a meaningful way?
 Several calculations will give you an idea of how an investment is doing.
 Some are more complicated than others are, but none are beyond the reach of the average investor who has a calculator.
 Here are several calculations you can use to help you understand how your investments are doing.

 It is a simple calculation, but it reminds us that we need to include dividends (where appropriate) when figuring the return of a stock.
 Here is the formula:

-- ($8,876 - $7,543) + $350 / $7,543 = Total Return
+- ($8,876 - $7,543) + $350 ÷ $7,543

-- $1,333 + $350 / $7,543 = Total Return
+- $1,333 + $350 ÷ $7,543

 Simple return is similar to total return; however, it is used to calculate your return on an investment after you have sold it.
 You can find your simple return by using the following formula:

-Net Proceeds + Dividends / Cost Basis – 1
+(Net Proceeds + Dividends) ÷ Cost Basis – 1

-Here's an example: Suppose you bought a stock for $3,000 and paid a $12 commission.
-Your cost basis is $3,012.
-You sell the stock for $4,000, and there is another $12 commission, so your net proceeds are $3,988.
-Dividends amounted to $126, you could find out your simple return using the following steps:
+Let's assume that you bought a stock for $3,000 and paid a $12 commission.
+Your cost basis would be $3,012.
+If you sell the stock for $4,000 (with another $12 commission), your net proceeds would be $3,988.
+Assuming your dividends amounted to $126, you could find out your simple return using the following steps:

-$3,988 + $126 / $3,012 – 1
+- $3,988 + $126 ÷ $3,012 – 1

-$4,114 / $3,012 – 1
+- $4,114 ÷ $3,012 – 1

 - 1.36 – 1

 Compound Annual Growth Rate

 For investments held more than one year, you may want to look at this more sophisticated, yet not much more complicated calculation.
 The compound annual growth rate shows you the value of money in your investment over time.
-A 40 percent return over two years is great, but a 40 percent return over ten years leaves much to be desired.
-Think of this calculation as the growth rate that takes you from the initial investment value to the ending investment value, presuming that the investment has been compounding over the time period.
+A 40% return over two years is great, but a 40 percent return over 10 years leaves much to be desired.
+Think of this calculation as the growth rate that takes you from the initial investment value to the ending investment value, presuming that the investment has been compounding over the period.